AnthonyCxx/Notes-and-Writeups/C++/Input and Output/File Input and Output.md

 ## Detecting the End of File (EOF)
 When looping over a file to read its contents, you either need to know how long the file is or you need to be able to detect the end of the file.
 99% of time, you won't know the size of the file, so being able to detect _EOF_ is the only viable method.
 C++ provides a number of ways to check for _EOF_, so there are a number of ways people tend to write their loop conditions, only some of which are perfectly valid.
-Here are 5 ways to check for the end of a file, regardles of whether explicit or not.
+Most people tend to write something like
+_!file.eof()_ to check for _EOF_, but [this approach is considered bad practice](https://stackoverflow.com/questions/5605125/why-is-iostreameof-inside-a-loop-condition-i-e-while-stream-eof-cons) as the badbit is only set after _EOF_ is read, causing an extra, blank line to be read.

 For these examples, I'm going to be using [_getline()_](https://www.journaldev.com/39743/getline-in-c-plus-plus) and storing the contents in a string.

-### while(!file.eof())
-This is the clearest way to checking for _EOF_, as it spells out '_continue while I have not reached the end of the file_'. <br />
-Keep in mind that [this approach is considered bad practice](https://stackoverflow.com/questions/5605125/why-is-iostreameof-inside-a-loop-condition-i-e-while-stream-eof-cons) as the badbit is only set after _EOF_ is read (leaving an extra line).
+### while(file >> word) and while(file >> character)
+This is a much better approach than checking for EOF directly as it won't leave an extra line.

 ```C++
 //String delcarations